Heart attack. Stroke. Cancer.

 What you need to know

-It’s important for you to understand some of the most important points concerning Critical Illness Insurance to ensure you choose a policy that suits your needs.
+Understand these factors of Critical Illness insurance to ensure you choose a policy that suits your needs.

 - Benefits are paid directly to you.
 You don’t have to worry about the money going to a medical provider before it gets to you.